Leanne Ross

-Leanne Ross (born 8 July 1981) is a Former Scottish women's football midfielder and current Head Coach of Glasgow City, having previously being interim head coach after Eileen Gleeson stepped down in December 2022.
-She played for Glasgow City, between 2007 and 2021.
+Leanne Ross (born 8 July 1981) is a Scottish former football player and current coach who is in charge of Glasgow City.

+Primarily a midfielder who was also utilised in defence and attack at different stages of her career, Ross played at club level for Glasgow City between 2007 and 2021.
+She then moved into a coaching role at the club, being interim head coach in December 2022 after Eileen Gleeson stepped down, and being formally appointed in March 2023.

 Between her debut in 2006 and her retirement from international duties in 2017, Ross amassed 133 caps for Scotland.

 Club career

-Ross grew up in Stenhousemuir and played on boys' teams before, at the age of 15, scoring a record 56 goals in one season for Falkirk Girls.
+Ross grew up in Stenhousemuir and played on boys' teams before scoring a record 56 goals in one season for Falkirk Girls at the age of 15.
 Prior to joining Glasgow City in 2007, Ross spent nine years with Newburgh – who later folded.

-Ross won a full set of domestic medals with Glasgow City, and also featured in the UEFA Women's Champions League.
+Ross won a Scottish record total of 27 domestic medals with Glasgow City (14 Scottish Women's Premier League championships, seven Scottish Women's Cups and six SWPL Cups), and also featured in the UEFA Women's Champions League.

 International career

 Ross made two appearances for the Scotland under-19 team before a broken ankle derailed her progress at international level.
 After a lengthy absence, she was surprised to be drafted into the senior team – at left back – for a 1–0 World Cup qualifying win over Switzerland at McDiarmid Park in April 2006.

 Ross became a national team regular and won her 50th cap against the same opposition in June 2010.
-She retired from international football in August 2017.
+She retired from international football in August 2017 at the age of 36.